AdmiralEM/wikipath/README.md

 Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.
 Check out our [CONTRIBUTING.md](CONTRIBUTING.md) file for guidelines on how to contribute.

+## Miscellaneous

+If you like the sound of this and what to help out in other ways, feel free to .[Buy Me A Coffee](https://www.buymeacoffee.com/bluewaters).
+I mean, there isn't much yet, but I figured I'd get this out here just ince case.